deckhouse/deckhouse/modules/040-control-plane-manager/docs/FAQ.md

 ## КHow do I dismiss the master status while keeping the node?

-1. Remove the `node-role.kubernetes.io/master: ""` label and wait for the etcd member to be automatically deleted.
+1. Remove the `node.deckhouse.io/group: master` and `node-role.kubernetes.io/master: ""` labels, then wait for the etcd member to be automatically deleted.
 2. Exec to the node and run the following commands:
   ```shell
   rm -f /etc/kubernetes/manifests/{etcd,kube-apiserver,kube-scheduler,kube-controller-manager}.yaml